Vishram1123/gjs-osk/README.md

 - To change properties about the keyboard, open up the "Extensions" application, and click on "Settings" under this extension to get a list of changeable properties
   - Close the settings dialog to save any modified settings
 - To type special characters, open GNOME settings, and turn on "Compose Key" under the Keyboard submenu.
 Choose a modifier (preferably right alt), and use the [key combinations listed here](https://en.wikipedia.org/wiki/Compose_key#Common_compose_combinations) to type special characters
-- To change the keyboard layout, add an input source in GNOME Settings (currently only QWERTY, AZERTY, and Dvorak layouts supported), and change the layout in GJS OSK's settings
+- To change the keyboard layout, ~~add an input source in GNOME Settings (currently only QWERTY, AZERTY, and Dvorak layouts supported), and~~ change the layout in GJS OSK's settings (method changed as of [this commit](https://github.com/Vishram1123/gjs-osk/commit/6c0058f25713fc02a55b1381660ba7c5ac52b6b7))
 ## Known Problems/Issues (Would appreciate solutions about how to fix):
 - ~~Inabliliy to resize~~ Won't fix - dragging window around to different areas of screen should help, though additional size options ~~will be~~ have been added to the ~~upcoming~~ settings view
 - ~~Does not size correctly if screen size changes (i.e. if the screen is rotated)~~ [Fixed here](https://github.com/Vishram1123/gjs-osk/commit/bfe9a201dada51fd793cd994b74f290e0b18651a)